Children and Sleep

 Teaching Children Good Sleep Habits

-Sleep habits-both positive and negative-are established early in a child's life, often in infancy, and parents play a key role in the process.
-For example, in order to help a baby stop crying, sometimes a parent will immediately pick up or feed a baby.
-After time, this may result in the baby becoming dependent on someone else to help him fall asleep.
-Then, as he ages, his inability to fall asleep by himself at night could escalate into behavioral tug of wars involving "another glass of water" or "just one more hug"-leaving all family members frustrated and exhausted in the end.
+Sleep habits—both positive and negative—are established early in a child's life, often in infancy, and families play a key role in the process.
+For example, in order to help your baby to stop crying, you might immediately pick up or feed your baby.
+In time, this may result in your baby not self-regulating and becoming dependent on someone else to help him fall asleep.
+Then, as he ages, his inability to fall asleep at night by himself could escalate into behavioral tug-of-wars involving “another glass of water” or “just one more hug,” which can leave all family members feeling frustrated and exhausted in the end.

-The key, of course, is to help your child establish good sleep habits early.
+The key, of course, is to help your child establish good sleep habits and self-regulation early.
 Here are some suggestions.

-- Establish a schedule of the day's main events, such as the same waking time, nap time, and meal times.
+- Establish a schedule of the day’s main events, such as the same waking time, nap times, and meal times.
 Regular routines offer babies and young children comfort and security.

 - Vary your child’s daytime activities, making sure they are interesting and varied.
 Be sure to include physical activities and outdoor activities as much as possible.

 - Determine a simple bedtime routine that is well suited to your child, such as reading a book or talking for a few minutes about the day’s events.

 - Use light to your advantage.
 Dim lights or close blinds and curtains as bedtime approaches.
 In the morning, open blinds and curtains to let in bright, natural light.
 Light helps signal the correct sleep-wake cycle in the brain.

 - Take some time to determine your child’s ideal bedtime.
 For example, observe her over several evenings and note when she begins to slow down and act physically tired.
 That is the time she should be going to sleep, so plan to begin her bedtime routine prior to that time.
 If you wait beyond her ideal bedtime, she may become energized, and that’s when the “tug-of-wars”are likely to begin.